A Quick Guide to Twin Peaks: The Return (Season 3)

 Initially the story revolved around an investigation led by FBI Special Agent Dale Cooper of the murder of Laura Palmer, the homecoming queen.
 Working with the local sheriff Harry Truman, Cooper meets and interviews the people of Twin Peaks.
 As he meets them, he learns that they all have fascinating backstories.
 Everyone has secrets and everyone has clues for his investigation.

 Clues from the log lead Major Garland Briggs of the U.S. Government Project Blue Book, established to listen for space invaders but now monitoring dugpa activity, to share information with Cooper.
-We learn later that Cooper is working with a secret FBI task force with the code name Blue Rose.
+Cooper is working with a secret FBI task force with the code name Blue Rose.
 They’re monitoring supernatural activity too.

 The murderer was revealed to be the evil force known as BOB, who inhabited Laura’s father.
-Evil spirits can inhabit and control people.
+Evil forces can inhabit and control people.

 In addition, you have to watch out for doppelgangers (lookalikes), copies of dugpas or of people who have been in the black lodge.
 Evil doppelgangers are no joking matter.

 The shadow beings have a white lodge and a black lodge.
 Love powers the white lodge while fear powers the black lodge.
-The lodges may be manipulating people as if it were a game.
 And there’s a red waiting room which appears to be connected to the black lodge.

 Here’s a scene where Agent Cooper is greeted by The Arm – often seen in association with Philip Gerard, a one-armed man inhabited by a spirit named Mike.
-(The Arm is an electric brain tree now and there’s an evil doppelganger of him in the lodge too.) and Laura Palmer, who has been murdered but is seen as alive in the red waiting room.
+(The Arm is an electric sycamore tree with a wad of chewed chewing gum on top of it in The Return.) and Laura Palmer, who has been murdered but is seen as alive in the red waiting room.

 Laura’s meanwhile hand gesture comes from the Vedic tradition of India.
 It means “don’t be afraid.”